 One of the biggest reasons CMOs are increasing their brand building budgets is because of increased social media use by companies and their consumers.

 This is due to the fact that social media is where most companies can build brand awareness among consumers.
-In fact, brand building and brand awareness is the most common use of social media by businesses.
+In fact, brand building and brand awareness are the most common use of social media by businesses.

 As a result, CMOs are looking to meet their consumer with messaging that communicates who they are and why consumers should care.
 To do this, budgets for social media marketing must be increased.